mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ![](./gif/big9.gif)

-please note however that there are limitations  and sub indexes are more for solution to make the simplest case faster rather than a systematic way of handling complex code!
+please note however that there are limitations  and sub indexes are more of a solution to make the simplest case faster rather than a systematic way of handling complex code!